olegkrivtsov/openbook/README.md

       chapter2.txt
       ...
     ru/
+      images/
     another-lang/
+      images/
   openbook.json
 ```

-Here, the *<book_dir>* is the top-level directory.
 The *manuscript* directory is the directory where Markdown files of the book are stored.
 The *en/*, *ru/*, *another-lang/* are directories where the Markdown files for a specific language are stored.
 The *images* directory is the directory where you should place the PNG images you want to reference in the book text.

+#### Options File

 `openbook.json` should be a file in JSON format containing book properties, like its title,
 subtitle, copyright information, etc. An example of a real-life `openbook.json` is presented below: